open-ipcamera/open-ipcamera/README.txt

-# "pi-cam-config.sh": Installs & configs Raspberry Pi camera application drivers and Kernel module
-# Compatibility: Raspbian :     Tested and known to work with Raspian "Stretch" running on a Pi3+ as of 20181105
-# Compatibility: Cameras:		Picams 1.3 & 2.1 are known to work with this script and the driver is relies on.

 # Author:  Terrence Houlahan
 # https://www.linkedin.com/in/terrencehoulahan/
 # Contact: houlahan@F1Linux.com
 # Date:    20181105

+# "pi-cam-config.sh": Installs & configs Raspberry Pi camera application drivers and Kernel module

-# TABLE OF CONTENTS:
+# README CONTENTS:
 # 	1. LICENCE
+#	2. Compatibility
-# 	2. SCRIPT PREREQUISITES
+# 	3. SCRIPT PREREQUISITES
-# 	3. OPTIONAL
+# 	4. OPTIONAL FUNCTIONALITY
-# 	4. SCRIPT FEATURES
+# 	5. SCRIPT FEATURES
-# 	5. INSTALLATION INSTRUCTIONS
+# 	6. INSTALL INSTRUCTIONS

 # 1. LICENSE:
 # Beer-ware License: If I saved you a few hours/days of manually configuring one or more pi-cams I wouldn't say "no" if you bought me a beer ;-)
 #	paypal.me/TerrenceHoulahan

+# 2. Compatibility: Script known to work with following configurations (but might work with others)
+# - OS Version:	Raspbian "Stretch"
+# - Pi Model:	3B+ and Pi Zero W
+# - Cameras:	Picams 1.3 and 2.1

-# 2. SCRIPT PREREQUISITES:
+# 3. SCRIPT PREREQUISITES:
-# - Raspberry Pi 3 B+ running Raspbian with a Pi camera and Internet connection
+# - Internet connection (wired or Ethernet)
-# - USB flash drive formatted for EXFAT filesystem (to ensure cross compatibility of reading & storing large files on Windows & Mac)
+# - USB flash drive formatted for EXFAT filesystem
-# - Dropbox Account Access Token: Script copies images from Pi's local USB storage into cloud via Dropbox's API.
-See "DROPBOXACCESSTOKEN" variable in script for where to find it
+# - Dropbox Account Access Token: My script copies images from the Pi's local USB storage into cloud via Dropbox API.
+See "DROPBOXACCESSTOKEN" variable in script for further info
-#	3rd Party script that my script uses to call the Dropbox API to shift images into the cloud: https://www.raspberrypi.org/magpi/dropbox-raspberry-pi/

-# 3. OPTIONAL: (BUT RECOMMENDED)
+# 4. OPTIONAL FUNCTIONALITY:
-# - An SMTP server with both an MX and PTR DNS records to relay alerts the Pi sends on motion detection
+# -  To receive email alerts for motion detection events an SMTP server with both an MX and PTR DNS record to relay alert emails from the Pi

-# 4. SCRIPT FEATURES:
+# 5. SCRIPT FEATURES:
 # - Enables camera in Raspbian and disables its' red LED activity light
 # - Sets Kernel driver for camera to automatically load on boot
 # - Installs and configures "Motion" video camera package